pexip/os-onnx/community/readme.md

 Members are individuals who are interested in or participate in the ONNX community.
 Members are able to follow and participate in all public modes of communication used by the ONNX community including but not limited to GitHub, Slack, Stack Overflow, email announcements and discussion aliases.
 Members are expected to adhere to the Code of Conduct but do not have any specific responsibilities.

 ### Contributors
-Contributors are Members who are active contributors in the community.
+Contributors are Members who are active contributors to the community.
 They can have issues and PRs assigned to them.
 They also have voting privileges.
 Contributors can be active in many ways including but not limited to:

 * Authoring or reviewing PRs on GitHub
 * Filing or commenting on issues on GitHub